aosabook/500lines/dagoba/chapter.md

 })
 ```

-After initializing the query, we then ensure the gremlin's local state has an 'as' parameter.
+After initializing the query, we ensure the gremlin's local state has an `as` parameter.
 Then we set a property of that parameter to the gremlin's current vertex.

 #### Merge

-Once we've labeled vertices we can then extract them using merge.
+Once we've labeled vertices we can extract them using merge.
 If we want Thor's parents, grandparents and great-grandparents we can do something like this:

 ```javascript
 g.v('Thor').out().as('parent').out().as('grandparent').out().as('great-grandparent')